 This is something that a lot of our clients and the entire small business market have a lot of trouble at executing.
-When dealing with business growth, and especially scaling multi-business locations, it’s crucial to start laying the bricks of the foundation for your brand design consistency and following the personification of your business across all of your marketing channels.
+When dealing with business growth, and especially multi-business location, it’s crucial to start building the foundation for your brand design consistency and following the personification of your business across all of your marketing channels.
 That means implementing this in your internal marketing strategy inside your business, in places where Uproot can’t assist you.
-We advise in these areas but we highly recommend you stay consistent in design and behavior across your menus, logos, prints, and even the way your business carries itself in the community you serve.
-The last one, you have to nail it down.
-A great brand and franchise we love to watch is Firehouse Subs.
-They have a great design, but most importantly, they have an amazing culture and every location gives back and serves its community in a similar way.
+From your menus, your logo, prints, and even the way your business carries itself in the community you serve, you have to nail this one down.
 For us, branding holds a very special place in our heart.
 We started out as a branding agency for franchises when our co-founder Javier was helping franchises as a consultant to holding their brand identity in new markets.
 Slowly, Uproot evolved and we’re a much bigger team but these branding roots have helped us give our clients the feeling that we’re not just an advertising agency, but an extension of their business operations.

 Wasted Facebook Ads budgets and blackhat SEO tactics can kill businesses online.
 We’ve seen and read of horror stories when clients websites go under because their host locks them out of their domains and WordPress sites.
 Even worse, sometimes their held hostage.
 Not only do we try our best to operate our business and our services in the most ethical way.
 We try our best to humble and let you know when we don’t know something.
 Sometimes we don’t have all of the answers, and if you schedule a call with us, we’ll find out right away if we’re the agency that can help you.
 We’re not a one size fits all agency.
 With that being said, we also believe all of the campaigns we run for you should also be transparent.
 We don’t believe in any harmful short-term growth tactics, we hate giving you vanity metrics, and we’ll never leave hanging.
 That’s our promise to you.